SteMat9787/Neurocat3/README.md

 # Neurocat3
 This is an fMRI project titled "Impact of a transient neonatal visual deprivation on the development of the ventral occipito-temporal cortex in humans"

-Most of the scripts used for analyses and data visualization are stored here in Github, while data and masks are stored in OSF
+Most of the scripts used for analyses and data visualization are stored here in Github, while data and masks are stored in OSF (DOI 10.17605/OSF.IO/BECDR)

 There are 2 main folders here:
 1 MULTIVARIATE_searchlight